 Thanks for keeping us on our toes with your great questions, and once again for attending the Spring Tech Fest!

 Want to keep up to date with what’s going on in Ardoq and upcoming events?
-Subscribe to our newsletter.Leah Plotz As Head of Content at Ardoq, Leah wants to ensure Ardoq writes stories that engage and inspire collaboration.
+Subscribe to our newsletter.Leah Plotz With over ten years of experience working in content, Leah wants to make sure Ardoq empowers engagement and collaboration throughout an organization.